Baspar/adventofcode2018/README.md

-# adventofcode2018 - Clojure

 ## Presentation

 https://adventofcode.com

-Central repo for a study group for AdventOfCode 2018 in Clojure
+Central repo for AdventOfCode 2018 in Clojure and Rust

+## Rust

+Rust version of the code is located under... `rust/`

+### Architecture

+For Day13, you can edit the following file:
+ - src/days/day13.rs (Containing the code)

+### Commands

+For Day13, you can use the following command:
+ - `cargo run day13 (cat path/to/day13.txt)` to launch the main code that'll run the input data

 ## Clojure

-CLojure version of the code is located under... `clojure/`
+Clojure version of the code is located under... `clojure/`

 ### Architecture

 For Day13, you can edit the following file: